 By saving the tigers in Pahang, we also help preserve human needs by conserving natural resources essential to the ecosystem.

-We prioritize the conservation of our tigers as one of the nation’s most endangered species through campaigns using various approaches.
+We prioritize the conservation of the Malayan Tiger as one of the nation’s most endangered species through campaigns using various approaches.
 The wild population of these magnificent creatures is dwindling at an alarming rate.
 This has tremendous ramifications for our ecology since tigers play an essential part in it.
 Save The Malayan Tiger aims to secure the Malayan Tigers’ ecosystem by preserving the Malayan Tigers in Pahang as a treasured national symbol in the country.

 We Fight to Preserve the Malayan Tigers